 - To demonstrate the force's commitment to providing visible leadership on Race Equality issues.

 As a public service:

 Priority areas in service delivery for Gypsy and Traveller Equality include increasing awareness of hate crime reporting methods, and gaining insight on public experiences is central to developing our approach.

 A key part of this work involves engaging with people in our communities and regular consultation with our external *Gypsy and Traveller Advisory Group (GTAG).
 The GTAG has been operating for a number of years and is a reference group to promote equality and take action on issues relating to gypsy travellers.
 The group are made up of representatives from gypsy traveller communities and a variety of representative groups.

-The group is chaired by Chris Penfold-Brown and co-chaired by Chief Inspector Howard Hodges.
+The group is chaired by Chris Penfold-Brown and co-chaired by Superintendent Howard Hodges.
 Quarterly meetings are held which include guest speakers and a review of unauthorised encampment activity.

 The purpose of this group is to assist Sussex Police in making sure its policies and procedures take into account the needs of gypsy travellers and that they are treated equally to any other community whilst simultaneously raising awareness of gypsy travellers issues throughout the Force and to remove any outdated myths and prejudices.